mahdiHash/mahdiHash/README.md

 - You can contact me via email if you want: mahdihashemiii939 gmail com.

-I guess that's it for now.
+I guess that's all for now.
 Have a nice day/night :)